Move your next project into a channel

 When project work happens in Slack, teams can work together more transparently: everyone in a project channel sees the same messages and information, helping people stay on the same page.

-And projects are just one way to work in channels – they can also be dedicated homes for other team communication, social topics or even collaboration with outside organisations.
+And projects are just one way to work in channels — they can also be dedicated homes for other team communication, social topics, or even collaboration with outside organizations.

-To learn more about getting started and using Slack, or for more tips and tools, visit the Help Cenre.
+To learn more about getting started and using Slack, or for more tips and tools, visit the Help Center.